 2 | Monitor and Track in-app Behavior

-Marketers, by monitoring the way app users interact when using the app can help them to understand various aspects of the personality, including the mood, pain points, preferences, and things of distaste.
-These are valuable data for gathering insights about customers that can help marketers targeting and retargeting customers more precisely to drive business conversion.
+Marketers, by monitoring with the help of monitoring software, can understand various aspects of the personality, including the mood, pain points, preferences, and things of distaste.
+These are valuable data for gathering insights about customers that can help marketers target and retarget customers more precisely to drive business conversion.

 Tracking a variety of app events such as app installs, certain button taps, the opening of pages, and other interactions can also help marketers understand consumer mood and their leanings.
 With this diversified insight-rich user data, taking omnichannel marketing decisions becomes easier.